How To Upholster a Drop-In Seat From Scratch

 7 Cover fabric.

-Of course you can use anything.
+Of course, you can choose the best upholstery fabric for your particular project.
 The beauty of a drop-in seat is that it can be easily removed and re-covered, which is awesome if you ever want a fast, fresh change (or if one day your husband decides to spill an entire glass of green cordial on it!).
 So, there’s no real need to agonise over your initial fabric choice.
 Thicker, fibrous fabrics with some stretch are easier to work with and more forgiving in terms of appearance though due to their bulk they can sometime be a little tricky to corner neatly.

 I wanted a simple, natural look so I used a piece of inexpensive drop cloth.